-To have a good COP even with very low temperatures, it would be necessary to make the air pass before in a Canadian well on some tens of meters to heat it...
+To have a good COP even with very low temperatures, the air would have to pass through a Canadian well for a few dozen meters to heat it up...

-These heat pumps are therefore well suited to modern heating networks, such as underfloor heating systems, which require a maximum of 35°C.
+These heat pumps are therefore well suited to modern heating systems, such as underfloor heating systems, which require a maximum of 35°C.

 See the data sheets :